 El Salvador is also becoming a more equal country.
 Inequality – measured by the Gini coefficient – declined by about 5 percentage points between 2007 and 2016.
 This reduction was driven by income growth for the poorest 20 percent in 2016, making El Salvador the most equal country in Latin America the same year, after Uruguay.

-Nevertheless, crime and violence threaten social development and economic growth in El Salvador and negatively affect the quality of life of its citizens.
-While a truce established between street gangs in 2012 contributed to reducing violence levels to fewer than 25 homicides per every 100,000 inhabitants, violence has been on the rise since 2015.
+However, crime and violence threaten social development and economic growth in El Salvador, and negatively affect the quality of life of its citizens.
+The crime rate reached historic record levels in 2015 with 102 homicides per 100,000.
 Crime and violence make doing business more expensive, negatively affect investment decisions and hinder job creation.

 In addition, the vulnerability of the country to adverse natural events, exacerbated by environmental degradation and extreme climate variability, also undermines its long-term growth trajectory and sustainability.